apache/druid/docs/do-not-merge.md

 ### Ability to ingest ARRAY types

 SQL-based ingestion now supports storing ARRAY typed values in [ARRAY typed columns](https://druid.apache.org/docs/latest/querying/arrays) as well as storing both VARCHAR and numeric typed arrays.
-Previously, the MSQ task engine incorrectly stored ARRAY typed values as [multi-value dimensions](https://druid.apache.org/docs/latest/querying/multi-value-dimensions) instead of ARRAY typed columns.
+Previously, the MSQ task engine stored ARRAY typed values as [multi-value dimensions](https://druid.apache.org/docs/latest/querying/multi-value-dimensions) instead of ARRAY typed columns.

 The MSQ task engine now includes the `arrayIngestMode` query context parameter, which controls how `ARRAY` types are stored in Druid segments.
 Set the `arrayIngestMode` query context parameter to `array` to ingest ARRAY types.

 In Druid 28.0.0, the default mode for `arrayIngestMode` is `mvd` for backwards compatibility, which only supports VARCHAR typed arrays and stores them as multi-value dimensions.
-This default is subject to removal in future releases.
+This default is subject to change in future releases.

 Note that this improvement is incompatible with previous Druid versions.
 For information on how to migrate to the new behavior, see the [Ingestion options for ARRAY typed columns in the upgrade notes](#ingestion-options-for-array-typed-columns).